apostrophecms/seo/README.md

 - **robots.txt**: Enforceable crawler access control (blocks/allows bots)
 - **llms.txt**: Informational policy declaration (informs AI systems about usage terms)

+> **⚠️ Important Note:** `llms.txt` is a proposed standard that is not yet widely adopted.
+As of this writing, most LLMs and AI systems do not respect or read `llms.txt` files.
+This feature is included for forward-thinking SEO strategies and may gain broader adoption in the future.
+For enforceable crawler control, rely on `robots.txt` settings.

 **Configuration options:**

 1. **Allow AI Crawling (Default)**: Generates a comprehensive `llms.txt` file that permits responsible AI crawling with site structure information